ClobberXD/gunslinger/README.md

 Enabling lite mode will disable the realistic/fancy features which are potentially lag-inducing.
 Recommended for large servers.

-> Note: As of now, enabling lite mode will only disable automatic guns, but there are plans to allow lite mode to disable much more (see #22).
+> Note: As of now, enabling lite mode will only disable automatic guns, but there are plans to allow lite mode to disable much more.

 ### Automatic guns